-Over 20 years previously the Lord Amherst, a vessel chartered by the E.I.C. had been engaged in similar work.
-On seeing an E.I.C vessel off the coast of Fujian some observers evidently thought she might be carrying opium and must have been bemused to find all she had to distribute were pamphlets written by the President of the company’s Canton Council, which had been translated into a kind of rough Chinese.
+Over 20 years previously the Lord Amherst, a vessel chartered by the East India Company had been engaged in similar work.
+On seeing an East India Company vessel off the coast of Fujian some observers evidently thought she might be carrying opium and must have been bemused to find all she had to distribute were pamphlets written by the President of the company’s Canton Council, which had been translated into a kind of rough Chinese.
 It was entitled ‘A brief account of the English Character’.
 This, presumably, was part of a kind of charm offensive but whether the recipients took the publication seriously is anyone’s guess.
 In any event the Lord Amherst was evidently unmolested as it went about its work and there was a certain irony in the fact that the actual Lord Amherst, sent as an ambassador to China some years earlier, had been shipwrecked when the vessel in which he was sailing struck a rock.

 The chart of the mouth of the Min drafted by Thomas Rees, commander of the Lord Amherst, was fairly simple, reflecting the results of a restricted number of soundings and observations, but some rocks and sandbanks were identified and a suggestion made as to the best access channel.
 His work was followed by that of two Royal Navy captains, Kellet and Collinson in the 1840s but it was Richards who was to make the most comprehensive surveys.